apache/incubator-streampark-website/docs/user-guide/6-Team.md

 ## Role Management

-In order to facilitate application management and prevent misoperation, the team also needs to distinguish between administrator and developer, so StreamPark introduces role management.
+In order to facilitate application management and prevent misoperation, the team also needs to distinguish between administrator and developer, so Apache StreamPark introduces role management.

-Currently, StreamPark supports two roles: team admin and developer.
+Currently, Apache StreamPark supports two roles: team admin and developer.
 The team admin has all the permissions in the team.
 Compared with the team admin, the developer has fewer permissions to delete applications and add USER to the team.

 <img src="/doc/image/team/role_management.png"/><br></br>